 Games and Applications

 Games from untrusted or unknown websites should not be downloaded or installed.
 Users should avoid filling in their personal information during game installation, surveys, sweepstakes, promotions etc. Geo-location services should be turned off.
 The level of access privilege allowed by an application should be lowered.
 Opt out of any multi-sharing request between different applications e.g. Twitter wanting to synchronise with Facebook and vice versa.

 Most online services use password-based authentication by default.
 To achieve a considerable level of security, passwords should be made complex, and the same password must not be used for multiple accounts.
 Most services offer password reset questions based on the various personal information.
 Often a time, these questions have answers that can be used to facilitate ID theft when discovered.
 There are newer methods that can be used to mitigate these threats and create a wholesome authentication process like physical tokens widely used in the financial services sector.
 Many others allow the use of a second authentication channel such as SMS with a passcode.

 eMails or eMail attachments from untrusted sources should not be open.
 Opening eMail attachments from untrusted sources can spread malware and sensitive information can be accessed via malicious means such as phishing.
 For optimum protection, eMail filters must be turned on, anti-malware and virus scans must also be enabled.

 Physical control of the device must be maintained.
 Virus scanner should be installed to help detect any intrusion activity.
-Only install trusted application.
+Only install a trusted application.
 An integrity scan should be performed where applicable.
 Utmost caution must be applied when using public Wi-Fi networks.
 Bluetooth, Wi-Fi, GPS technologies should be turned off when not in use.
-If device is inactive, enable automatic screen locking.
+If a device is inactive, enable automatic screen locking.